ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 See Section 7 on the Identity and Asset Verification Stage.

 SATP error messages MUST be encoded as Problem Details objects as defined in {{RFC9457}}, with content type `application/problem+json`.
 The `type` field of the Problem Details object MUST be set to a URN of the form `urn:ietf:params:satp:error:<code>`, where `<code>` is the error code from this registry.
 The `status` field MUST match the HTTP status of the response carrying the error and MUST be consistent with the HTTP Status column in the table below.

+The parameters of error messages consist of the following:

+- messageType REQUIRED: urn:ietf:satp:msgtype:reject-msg

+- type REQUIRED: A URI reference identifying the error type causing the rejection, as defined in {{RFC9457}}.
+MUST be a URN of the form
+`urn:ietf:params:satp:error:<code>` where `<code>` is the error code from the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

+- status REQUIRED: The HTTP status code for this error as an integer, as defined in {{RFC9457}}.
+MUST match the HTTP response status and be consistent with the HTTP Status column of the protocol error codes ({{error-codes-section}}).

+- title REQUIRED: A short, human-readable summary of the error type, as defined in {{RFC9457}}.
+SHOULD correspond to the Description column in the SATP Error Codes Registry ({{satp-protocol-errors-section}}).

+- detail OPTIONAL: A human-readable explanation specific to this occurrence of the error, as defined in {{RFC9457}}.

+- version REQUIRED: SATP protocol Version see {satp-protocol-version}} as a string "major.minor".
+This should assist in diagnosing problems when different versions of the standard are used.

+- sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.

+- transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.
+Note that the transferContextId is always included, whereas the instance defined in {{RFC9457}} is optional, but if supplied, must also contain the transferContextId.
+The transferContextId is used in all messages, whereas instance is specific to errror messages.

+- instance OPTIONAL: A URI reference identifying the specific occurrence of the error, as defined in {{RFC9457}}.
+If supplied, it MUST contain the transferContextId.

+- prevMsgType OPTIONAL: The message type of the previous SATP message that triggered the error.
+This is a SATP-specific extension field (see {{RFC9457}}).

+- hashPrevMessage REQUIRED: The cryptographic hash of the last message that caused the rejection to occur.
+The default hash algorithm is SHA256.

+- timestamp REQUIRED: timestamp of this message.

+Here is an example of the error message body:

+{\
+  "messageType": "urn:ietf:satp:msgtype:reject-msg",\
+  "type": "urn:ietf:params:satp:error:err_1.1.11",\
+  "status": 422,\
+  "title": "invalid digitalAssetId",\
+  "version": "1.0",\
+  "sessionId": "d66a567c-11f2-4729-a0e9-17ce1faf47c1",\
+  "transferContextId": "89e04e71-bba2-4363-933c-262f42ec07a0",\
+  "instance": "89e04e71-bba2-4363-933c-262f42ec07a0",\
+  "prevMsgType": "urn:ietf:satp:msgtype:transfer-proposal-msg"
+  "hashPrevMessage": "154dfaf0406038641e7e59509febf41d9d5d80f367db96198690151f4758ca6e",\
+  "timestamp": "2024-10-03T12:02+00Z",\
+}\

 ## Protocol Errors Codes